-MDR Consultants decide how many clergy they are able to work with and this figure is reviewed each year; normally around three but some chose to do less (and some more).
+MDR Consultants decide how many ministers they can work with, and this figure is reviewed each year; normally around five or six, but some choose to do less (and some more).

-Clergy are permitted (and encouraged) to see the same consultant for a maximum of three years but there is no on-going relationship outside the annual MDR reviews.
+Ministers are permitted (and encouraged) to see the same consultant for a maximum of three reviews but there is no on-going relationship outside the annual MDR reviews.

 Consultants will need to allow preparation time for each reviewee (perhaps an hour), and two hours for the review meeting including time to complete the summary document.
-Extended Ministerial Review (which may take place every third year) will require a little more preparation time, and 2 two hour sessions.

-Training for this role will be given and there is an annual evening review meeting for consultants often with the Bishop.
+Training for this role is required and there is an annual evening review meeting for consultants often with the bishop.